-What we can learn from the most “unfeminist” shows on TV right now
+What we can learn from these not-so-feminist shows on TV right now

-You can see why so many people took issue with the show’s premise.
-While we were quick to challenge the naysayers who denounced the show before they’d even seen it, upon viewing the first few episodes we too realized that Insatiable lacks the sharpness it needed to deliver such a satirical statement on body image and ultimately it’s just a little dull.
+While we were quick to challenge the naysayers who denounced the show before they’d even seen it, upon viewing the first few episodes, we too realized that Insatiable lacks the sharpness needed to deliver such a satirical statement on body image.
+Ultimately, it’s just dull.

-Similar to numerous shows before it, Insatiable has angered audiences for its insensitive take on its controversial subject matter that many have argued contains regressive, anti-feminist messages.
-And we don’t totally disagree.
+Similar to numerous shows before it, Insatiable angered audiences for its insensitive take on its controversial subject matter that many have argued contains regressive, anti-feminist messages.
 However, there are positives to be found among the tumult – we’re here to examine these by taking a look at recent TV shows that have been criticized for being anti-feminist and what we can learn from them.

 Let’s start with Insatiable, shall we?
 As mentioned, the show has been accused of fat-shaming and portraying body negative messages that echo those found in Shallow Hal and Fat Monica from Friends.
 Nevertheless, Alyssa Milano – who plays Coralee Armstrong in the show – has spoken out to defend its core message and expressed her opposition to the immense criticism it has received so far.